rileywheadon/ffa-docs/docs/eda-trend-ams-mean.md

-# Detecting Trends in the AMS Mean and their nature
+# Detecting and Characterizing Trends in the AMS Mean

-This section describes the statistical tests (listed in alphabetical order) used to detect significant trends in the mean of the annual maximum series (AMS) and characterize their nature (if any trend).
-These tests help determine whether the data contains a trend, whether is autocorrelated and also contains a trend on top of that, and whether trends are deterministic or stochastic and linear or non-linear (if any).
+This section describes the statistical tests (listed in alphabetical order) used to detect and characterizesignificant trends in the mean of the annual maximum series (AMS).

-**Note**: Statistical tests are listed in *alphabetical order*.
+These tests help identify a trend, identify autocorrelation, and determine whether a trend is deterministic/stochastic and linear/non-linear.

 ---